Citation, DOI, disclosures and article data

 Findings are primarily those of a bowel obstruction.
-The affected bowel is of smaller caliber and thus depending on the length of segment affected variable amounts of colonic distension are present.
+The affected bowel is of smaller caliber; thus, depending on the length of the segment affected, variable amounts of colonic distension are present.

 A carefully performed contrast enema is indispensable in both the diagnosis of Hirschsprung disease and in assessing the length of bowel involvement.
-It should be noted however, that the depicted transition zone on the contrast enema is not accurate at determining the transition between absent and present ganglion cells.
+No bowel preparation is needed before contrast enema.
+Barium suspension is made with normal saline to avoid fluid absorption by the large surface area of the dilated colon.
+It should be noted, however, that the depicted transition zone on the contrast enema is not accurate at determining the transition between absent and present ganglion cells.

 Views of particular importance include:

 early filling views that include rectum and sigmoid colon, allowing for the rectosigmoid ratio to be determined.

 In particular cases, there may be evidence of fetal colonic dilatation.

 Treatment and prognosis

 Surgical treatment is by removal of the affected portion of the colon.
 Where this is successful, the prognosis is good.
 However, in 3-4% of cases, colonic perforation complicates presentation 2, and this and its sequelae significantly increase mortality and morbidity.
 Mortality rates can be as high as 30% due to enterocolitis.

 History and etymology